 New dual degree students are assigned a mentor from the ranks of the NYU librarians and archivists, occasionally from other cultural institutions.
 Your mentor is selected by the dual degree faculty based upon your interests and your program.
 Our goal is to give you guidance, instruction, and support through a collegial network of professionals.
 There are specific benchmarks that students must reach to complete the mentorship which is graded as a pass/fail course.
 The grade will be incomplete on your transcript until you finish the mentoring program and your mentor submits a letter of completion for you.
 For more about the mentoring program, please read the following:

-- NYU Libraries Wiki (requires NYU Login from remote location)
+- NYU Libraries Wiki (requires NYU ID for login)

 Financial Aid & Scholarship Opportunity